rajesh-nitc/terraform-azure-foundation/README.md

 This stage is for project team and is run on github actions using ```infra-cicd``` uai that was handed over by platform/central team as part of subscriptions stage.

 ## Aca-app
-This stage is for project team and is run on github actions using ```app-b-cicd``` uai that was handed over by platform/central team as part of subscriptions stage.
-Actual app runs with uai ```app-b``` and can pull images from acr.
+This stage is for project team and is run on github actions using ```app-cicd``` uai that was handed over by platform/central team as part of subscriptions stage.
+Actual app runs with uai ```app``` and can pull images from acr.